Application Area

 Economics uses computational methods for a deeper understanding of relationships between economical partners and to derive financial anlysis and forecasts.
 Students in this area should learn principle theory in micro and/or Macro economics, after which they can further specialize through elective master modules.

-- Master module "Microeconomics" (lecture+exercise; winter term; 8 ECTS)
+- Advanced Microeconomics (lecture+exercise; winter term; 8 ECTS)

-- Master module "Macroeconomics" (lecture+exercise; winter term; 8 ECTS)
+- Advanced Macroeconomics (lecture+exercise; winter term; 8 ECTS)

 - Any elective master module (lecture+exercise; any term; 6 ECTS)